telexintegrations/ViewOnce/README.md

   setting - shows the settings provided by the integration in the app usage - shows the integration in use by the app

+  App usage
+  After integrating the app.
+Activate it and modify the setting.
+  Edit the text box to show what you want to display whenever you are sending a view once message.
+  Save the settings and send a message in the approved channel